|Original-Odhner Model 127, c.1950|

 The carriage with covers removed.

 The 8-digit counter register is at the left of the carriage, with the 13-digit accumulator at the right.
-The registers are driven from the rotor by two sets of intermediate star wheels on the shaft at the top rear.
+The registers are driven through two sets of intermediate star wheels on the shaft at the top rear.

 The counter, quotient, or proof register.